Getting ready to tuck your motorcycle away now autumn has arrived? Think again!

 On the flip side, the sun can also be a problem as it sits lower in the sky.
 That means there’s more chance of it being in your eye line while riding.
 So, in a tip you’d probably expect for summer, make sure you use a helmet with a high-quality visor that will protect your eyes.
 If you need some inspiration, check out our full range of motorcycle helmets here.
 One of our favourites is the Shark Ridill as it packs lots of features into a user-friendly helmet, including a Pinlock anti-scratch visor.

-During the damper months, helmets tend to fog up easily too, which is why the Tru-Tension Anti-Fog Spray is a must!
-Providing a long-lasting barrier against fog and mist, you can spray it on goggles, visors or glasses.
+During the damper months, helmets tend to fog up quickly, which is why the Muc-Off Motorcycle Premium Anti-Fog Treatment is a must.
+As well as providing a long-lasting barrier against fog and mist, it can be used on the outside of the visor as a hydrophobic treatment to make rain bead and disperse.

 You can also find all the motorcycling accessories and clothing you need over at Halfords.com.